Accessory Dwelling Units

 8. Make the required upgrades or modifications to resolve all identified substandard housing conditions.
 This may require pulling necessary building permits to complete the work.

-10. After passing the final inspection, install a mailbox that is easily accessible to the mail carrier and apply for an address assignment for the new unit.
-Submit an email to com-dev@albanyca.org with requested address number (1/2 is not permitted) as well photographs of where the mailbox is located.
+9. Install a mailbox that is easily accessible to the mail carrier and apply for an address assignment for the new unit.
+Submit an email to com-dev@albanyca.org with requested address number (1/2 is not permitted) as well photographs of where the mailbox and address numbering are located.

 What is the Cost to Participate in the Program?